How Many Years Is 78 Weeks

 Scientific Explanation: Weeks, Years, and Calendar Systems

 The Gregorian calendar, widely used today, defines a year as 365 days, with a leap year adding an extra day every four years.
-While this system standardizes time measurement, weeks remain a cultural construct.
-The 7-day week originates from ancient Babylonian practices, aligning with celestial cycles The details matter here..
+Even so, while this system standardizes time measurement, weeks remain a cultural construct.
+The 7-day week originates from ancient Babylonian practices, aligning with celestial cycles Most people skip this — try not to.
+Still holds up..

 In terms of weeks per year: